-The Switch Accounts button under Stripe Account allows you to specify that the feed uses a different Stripe account than the one set on the Stripe Settings page.
+The Switch Accounts button under Stripe Account allows you to specify that the feed uses a different Stripe account than the primary one used on your website.

 - Click the Switch Accounts button to start the process of connecting the form to a different Stripe account.